-Our client, a developer of energy storage solutions, had developed a novel approach to energy storage that would offer solutions for grid storage, electric vehicle batteries, and commercial sites.
+Our client, a developer of energy storage solutions, had developed a novel approach that would offer solutions for grid storage, electric vehicle batteries, and microgrids.
 A management team was put together to pursue the opportunity while the technology development team worked on the optimal system design.
 Early stage testing showed tremendous promise.

 While the business potential was very strong, the market entry would entail taking on significant risks.
 The company would be entering into a very dynamic field with very stringent system requirements and a significant amount of entrenched competition.
 Meanwhile, incumbent solutions (peaking generators for grid storage, internal combustion engines for vehicles) offered comparatively low costs and proven technology.
 Furthermore, the financial requirements needed to fund the venture would be high and would require strategic external financing.

 In order to better evaluate the market potential, an extensive market research campaign using primary and secondary sources identified the key system and company characteristics of over 30 potential competitors in the energy storage sector.
 Extensive benchmarking was undertaken in order to identify the critical gaps in cost and performance, thereby highlighting the targets the design team would need to achieve.
 In addition, we identified the potential areas of market capture – areas where customers were seeking a solution that offered our client the potential for early market successes.